ConorBevan/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors Shoot!

-Rock Paper Scissors Shoot! is a site that was created to host a simple game of rock apaper scissors.
-The site main function to be used to have some fun and play the age old game against the computer.
+Rock Paper Scissors Shoot!, is a site that was created to host a simple game of rock apaper scissors.
+The site main function to be used to have some fun and play against the computer.

 ![Responsice Mockup](docs/)